Shaeann just wrapped up her first year abroad in Lille, France and her experience so far has been nothing short of an

 If you’re moving abroad to study you will have to factor in things like application fees, enrolment, housing, cost of literature etc. In the case of moving for a career opportunity, you will be able to budget on how much you need until you start getting a steady stream of income to support yourself abroad.

 What is the visa application process like?

 What kind of lifestyle do I currently enjoy?

 If you’re considering a move abroad, these questions are just some things you can start asking yourself to prepare for budgeting and bringing your dream of living in France (or elsewhere) to life.

 Tune into this episode to listen in as Shaeann gives us a quick breakdown of all the expenses she had to save up for, what tricks helped her reach her money goals for her year in France, and invaluable advice about all the small things you probably hadn’t considered saving up for as you think about your move abroad.

 Shaeann recently launched her very own travel blog Shae Gone Foreign, the perfect resource for any of the travel curious Caribbean Millennials in our community who have their hearts set on a life in France!
 Be sure to check out her page for everything related to living and studying abroad!

-Bacchanal Abroad is a podcast created for Caribbean Millennials who are curious about a life abroad.
-Tune into for conversations that explore all the possibilities that await them as they explore the world.
-If that’s you and you’ve enjoyed this week’s episode, leave us a review on Apple Podcasts or Spotify!
+Bacchanal Abroad is for the curious Caribbean Millennials who want to pursue a life abroad.
+Tune into for conversations that explore all the possibilities that await you on the other side of fear.
+If you’ve enjoyed this week’s episode, leave us a review on Apple Podcasts or Spotify!